-What is coherent optics?
+What are coherent optics?

 It’s a web-scale world.
 On-demand content, bandwidth-hungry mobile apps, high-definition video streaming, and new cloud-based IT applications are driving massive scale and unpredictable traffic patterns.
 Network capacities are increasing by 25 to 50 percent every year, and systems running at 10 Gb/s just cannot keep up with this kind of rapid scalability.